kalibera/rchk/doc/INSTALLATION.md

 [Docker](https://www.docker.com/get-started) (`apt-get install docker docker.io`, add current user to the `docker` group).

-If `vagrant up` fails or times out due to network connectivity issues, `vagrant provision` restarts it.
+If `vagrant up --provider virtualbox` fails or times out due to network connectivity issues, `vagrant provision` restarts it.
 To log into the installed machined, use `vagrant ssh` and check the first R package using instructions provided [here](../README.md).
 One can access the host file system in directory `/vagrant` inside the virtual installation, e.g.  to copy package tarballs in and out.

 # Automated installation (Singularity)